Words With Ray 5 Letters

 In addition to traditional military use, civilian industry uses alphabets to avoid similar problems in sending messages over telephone systems.
 For example, it is often used in retail where customer or site details are spoken over the phone (to approve a credit agreement or to confirm stock codes), although ad-hoc coding is often used in that instance.
 It is often used by IT personnel to communicate serial or reference codes (often very long) or other specialized information by voice.
 Most major airlines use Passenger Name Records (PNRs) to communicate internally and sometimes with customers using alphabets.
 It is also often used in the medical context to avoid confusion in the dissemination of information.

-See Also Words With Our In Them 5 Letters
+See Also Words Starting With Hoa 5 Letters

 Abbreviations using the spelling alphabet are well known, such as bravo Zulu (letter code BZ) for “well done”.